M66B/FairEmail/FAQ.md

 Matching is not case sensitive, unless you use [regular expressions](https://en.wikipedia.org/wiki/Regular_expression).
 Please see [here](https://developer.android.com/reference/java/util/regex/Pattern) for the documentation of Java regular expressions.
+You can test a regex [here](https://regexr.com/).

-Note that *dot all mode* is enabled to be able to match unfolded headers.
+Note that [dot all mode](https://developer.android.com/reference/java/util/regex/Pattern#DOTALL) is enabled to be able to match [unfolded headers](https://tools.ietf.org/html/rfc2822#section-3.2.3).

 You can select one of these actions to apply to matching messages: